xperiments/ANEBridgeCreator/README.md

 It lets you generate a "startup iOS ANE" project from a "bridge as3 class".

+I know it is not perfect but is really a good starting point.

+I have not provided the source code as is not very well done, but works!!

+Maybe if I have time i will do a cleanup and post it.

 ## Usage

 #### 1. Pseudo Interface Class Creation